jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Deer eating trees.
 Other animals eating trees and grass.
 What are other animals.
 We need more grass.
 Where is grass.

-Martha is done drinking.
-Martha watch!
+Male With Big Tusks is drinking.
+Youngest Sister is done drinking.
+Youngest Sister watch!

-I watch Carol!
+I watch Matriarch!

 I will drink.
 I see myself.
 Here I am.
 This water is cool.
 I will dig for clay.

-Sarah!
+Oldest Daughter!
 Come here!

 We dig inside here.
 We get clay.
 Brown stuff.
 We eat it.
 It helps energy.
 Try.
 Good.
 Go deeper.
 Deeper.
 Now eat it.
 Tastes bad yes.
 Eat it.
 Water is here.
 Deep water.
 Cool water.
 Clay is here.
 We need both.
 Plants are different now.
 Less minerals.
 Journey is harder now.
 Always hot.
 But we must come.